 Now that you have finally made it you can simply enjoy the beauty of the Tibumana Waterfall.
 Take some photos and go for a swim, just be sure to not go underneath the waterfall as the power of the water might bring rocks or branches with from the area above that could injure you.
 The water is refreshing, perfect for those warm and humid days in Bali.

-- Entrance fee – the entrance fee to the Tibumana Waterfall in Sept ’18 was 10K IDR per person.
+Entrance fee for the Tibumana Waterfall – the entrance fee to the Tibumana Waterfall in Jan ’20 was 15K IDR per person.
 For an additional 5K IDR you can rent a locker at the bottom of the waterfall to keep your stuff safe while you go for a swim.

-- Swimming – You can swim in the waterfall, but there is a warning sign at the waterfall advising you of some things you should not do to ensure your own safety.
+Swimming at the Tibumana Waterfall – You can swim in the waterfall, but there is a warning sign at the waterfall advising you of some things you should not do to ensure your own safety.
 For example, don’t swim underneath the waterfall as things as rocks and branches might fall, and don’t swim into the cave.

-- Changing room – There is a toilet and changing room available at the waterfall should you want to change out of your wet swimming clothes into some dry clothes.
+Changing room at the Tibumana Waterfall – There is a toilet and changing room available at the waterfall should you want to change out of your wet swimming clothes into some dry clothes.